SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Discussion and Limitations

 \subsection{Limitations}

 \mechanism{} has one main limitation.
-To spy on absolute temperature changes, the attacker requires to characterize the victim DRAM module previously to performing the attack, in an environment controlled by the attacker with precise temperature control.
+To spy on absolute temperature changes, the attacker \agy{needs} to characterize the victim DRAM module \agy{before} performing the attack, in an environment controlled by the attacker with precise temperature control.
 Without previous access to the victim DRAM device, we can only infer relative temperature changes over time.
-This is also the case for any mechanism proposed by previous work~\cite{xiong2019spying}.
-The reason of this limitation is that each DRAM chip, even if they are from the same manufacturer and technology node, presents unpredictable variation caused by process variation.
+This is also the case for any mechanism proposed by \lois{a} previous work~\cite{xiong2019spying}.
+The reason of this limitation is that each DRAM chip presents unpredictable variation caused by process variation, \lois{even if we compare it with other modules from the same manufacturer and technology node}.
 For example, we find that the \gls{ber} of two modules from the same manufacturer and technology node can differ up to a factor of 2.5$\times$ (see Figure~\ref{fig:tempBER}).